Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 Implementing other commands is done in the exact same way.
 The Vault API needs a 2nd `Command`.
 Enter `DeleteObjectFromS3Command`.

 This command is even simpler.
-The user only needs to pass an 'ObjectId' for the object (file) that we stored in S3.
+The user only needs to pass an `ObjectId` for the object (file) which we stored in S3.

 ```
 public class DeleteObjectFromS3Command : Command